apertahealth/rchart/README.md

 ## from source:

 # 4. Contributing
 We can use a lot of help.
 We need those that can code, help support languages, create art, and manage the project!

 ## Tech Stack
 We are using Svelte (specifically the SvelteKit metaframework) with TypeScript enabled for the frontend UI.
 TailwindCSS helps us organize our CSS design system.
 On the backend, we are using Tauri and Rust connected to a SQLite database.

-## Code of Conduct

-## Messaging Platform
-## Language Support

-## Documentation

-## Bugs

 ## How to Contribute
 - dependencies
 - building, running
 - conventions

+### Our Code of Conduct for contributors:

+### Messaging Platform:
+### Language Support:

+### Improving the documentation:

+### Reporting bugs:
 ### Testing:
 - acessibility
 - language